vishnu-k1/netcool-NodeRed-Dashboard/README.md

 npm i node-red-dashboard --save
 ```

-### Step 3:Securing Node-red dashboard
+### Step 3: Securing Node-red dashboard
-- There are couple of authentication mechanism avilable to make dashboard (1.http static id 2.twitter and git hub Oauth services) secure please reffer to below link to implemenet
+- There are couple of authentication mechanism available to make dashboard (1.http static id 2.twitter and git hub Oauth services) secure please refer to below link to implement
    https://nodered.org/docs/security

-### Step 4:Import the dashboardFlow.json
+### Step 4: Import the dashboardFlow.json
 - Login to the flow editor using url https://localhost:1880/red
-- import the dashboardFlow.json using option avilable at top right corner
+- import the dashboardFlow.json using option available at top right corner
-- once imported flow will look like content at below picture
+- Once imported flow will look like content at below picture

-  #### Flow post import on node-red flow editor :
+  #### Flow post import on node-red flow editor:
      ![flow](flow.jpg)
-- Edit the [NetcoolObjectServer Query] Node to feed in Netcool omnibus Http access url and cerentials.
+- Edit the [NetcoolObjectServer Query] Node to feed in Netcool omnibus Http access url and credential’s.
-  (please do verfiy from browser before feed data to this while accessing it must return a object server alert data on browser)
+  (Please do verify from browser before feed data to this while accessing it must return a object server alert data on browser)

-  ### Step 5:Accessging dashboard
+  ### Step 5: Accessing dashboard
-  - you can access the dashboard via url http://localhost:1880/ui/#/0
+  - You can access the dashboard via url http://localhost:1880/ui/#/0

-## Production Senarios were this dashboard can be user
+## Production Scenarios were this dashboard can be user

-- lighter version solution to alert data visualization is in need
+- Lighter version solution to alert data visualization is in need
 - Critical care application monitoring dashboard
-- Command center single status console summary
+- Command centre single status console summary